Last Updated: September 13, 2021

 Not to mention… Automated emails have 165% higher open rates and are 15X more likely to convert… Need I say more?

-Provide your respondents with an efficient way to fill in your assessment through mobile surveys and live chat as well.
+Provide your respondents with an efficient way to fill in your survey or assessment through mobile surveys and live chat as well.
 You want to show them that you are easily accessible so they can communicate with you anytime.

 In 2018, 52.2% of all internet traffic came from mobile devices.

 Consumers have more social and business interactions through their mobile devices.
-If you’re running a customer satisfaction assessment, optimizing it for mobile devices means that you will get higher response rates and real-time feedback.
+If you’re running a customer satisfaction survey, optimizing it for mobile devices means that you will get higher response rates and real-time feedback.

 Another convenient way for your respondents to fill in your assessment is through live chat.
 Research by Kayako reveals that 63% of consumers who spend $250-$500 buying products and services online each month will buy from and stay loyal to a business that offers live chat on their website.